BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: Abstract

 \section{Abstract}

-Voting is a means to agree on a collective decision based on available choices (e.g., candidates), where participants (voters) agree to abide by their outcome.
-To improve trust in voting, decentralized solutions based on a blockchain can be employed.
-A blockchain ensures that all entities in the voting system have the same view of the actions made by others due to the immutable log.
-Existing blockchain-based boardroom voting implementation called Open Voting Network (OVN) supports only two candidates.
-We present a blockchain-based approach for decentralized 1-out-of-$k$ voting and provide a cost-optimized implementation using Ethereum.
-We resolve the problem of stalling participants by a fault recovery protocol.
-Finally, we compare our implementation with OVN and show that our work decreases the costs for voters by $13.5\%$ in terms of gas consumption.
+Voting is a means to agree on a collective decision based on available choices (e.g., candidates), where participants agree to abide by their outcome.
+To improve some features of e-voting, decentralized blockchain-based solutions can be employed, where the blockchain represents a public bulletin board that in contrast to a centralized bulletin board provides extremely high availability, censorship resistance, and correct code execution.
+A blockchain ensures that all entities in the voting system have the same view of the actions made by others due to its immutability and append-only features.
+The existing remote blockchain-based boardroom voting solution called Open Voting Network (OVN) provides the privacy of votes, universal \& End-to-End verifiability, and perfect ballot secrecy; however, it supports only two choices and lacks robustness enabling recovery from stalling participants.

+We present BBB-Voting, an equivalent blockchain-based approach for decentralized voting such as OVN, but in contrast to it, BBB-Voting supports 1-out-of-$k$ choices and provides robustness that enables recovery from stalling participants.
+We make a cost-optimized implementation using an Ethereum-based environment respecting Ethereum Enterprise Alliance standards, which we compare with OVN and show that our work decreases the costs for voters by $13.5\%$ in normalized gas consumption.
+Finally, we show how BBB-Voting can be extended to support the number of participants limited only by the expenses paid by the authority and the computing power to obtain the tally.